18F/handbook/_pages/policies/travel/travel-guide-2-choose-your-itinerary.md

 You may book outside of Fedrooms if you can find alternative accommodations that are "fire-safe" and have a similar refund policy as Fedrooms, if the overall cost is lower or the location is closer to the work site.

-If using a service such as AirBnB, where part or all of the booking may be nonrefundable, please ensure that your reservation has a "Flexible" cancellation policy.
-You will need to notify your travel approver via email if there are any cancellation fees and forward their approval to 18ftravelauths@gsa.gov (preferably in the same thread as your original email of approval).
-Any cancellation fees (except ones that are assessed for canceling with less than 24 hours notice for work reasons) that are not pre-approved are made at your own risk and will not be reimbursed in the event of a cancellation.
+While some services (such as Airbnb, hotels.com, etc.) offer lower prices, they do came with a risk to the government-- if your trip is cancelled, some or all of that total may not be refunded.
+Since our clients may not agree to pick up that tab, nonrefundable fees sometimes eat into 18F’s operating budget.

+If you need to book a hotel outside of fedrooms.com, please check if booking comes with any nonrefundable fees.
+If it does, please get your client or your supervisor to approve the approximate amount of what is nonrefundable and send the email to 18ftravelauths@gsa.gov.
+Nonrefundable hotel fees that are not pre-approved are the traveler’s liability.

 If booking in Fedrooms or using another service, when Concur prompts you to select a hotel, you may choose **"I will book a hotel later"**, and later choose **Hotel booked directly or via other means** when confirming booking.